• Skip to primary navigation

 Make Your Own Tunnel

 Andrew began getting OT (occupational therapy) services this year and it has made such a big difference for him.
-I would sit in the waiting room and listen to the laughter coming from the kids and the therapists - what a fun job!!
+I would sit in the waiting room and listen to the laughter coming from the kids and the therapists – what a fun job!!
 One day they had me come back and Andrew was creeping and crawling through this stretchy tunnel and when he would get to the end he would come out with this huge smile on his face.
-I love anything that gets him creeping and crawling and when I saw that smile, I knew … [Read more...] about Make Your Own Tunnel
+I love anything that gets him creeping and crawling and when I saw that smile, I knew I had to have one of those at home!

 Primary Sidebar